RSereno/free-genai-bootcamp-2025/sentence-contructor/deepseek/prompt.md

 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - provide a possible sentence structure
 - the table of of vocabular should only have the following columns: Japanese, Romaji, English
-- Do not use romaji when showing japanese except except in the table of vocabulary.
+- Do not use romaji when showing japanese except in the table of vocabulary.

 ## Examples